About

 "He who keeps instruction is in the way of life, But he who refuses correction goes astray. " (Proverbs 10:17)

-So holding fast to God's Word which saves by the resurrection of Christ, we hold fast unto the path of life; for hearing does not make us right with God, but hearing with faith.
-If we believe the Word, it will change us - for in faith does repentance live; as it says,
+So holding fast to God's Word, which saves by the resurrection of Jesus Christ, we hold fast unto the path of life; for hearing does not make us right with God, but hearing with faith; as the apostle says, “We are from God; he who knows God listens to us;” (1 John 4:6) So if we believe the Word, it will transform us - through the new birth; And in faith does repentance reside; as it says,

-" Well then, God has granted to the Gentiles also the repentance that leads to life."
+" God has granted to the Gentiles also the repentance that leads to life."
 (Acts 11:18)

-Through faith we gain knowledge of God, and in Him there is righteousness.
-No-one is righteous except God; as Christ says,
+So through faith do we gain the true knowledge of God, and in Him there is righteousness.
+No-one is righteous except God; as even Christ says,

 " Why do you call Me good? there is none good but one, that is, God. " (Mark 10:18)

 So if anyone be moral, it's because of the morality that is in God through abiding in Jesus Christ, just as He abides in God.
 No-one has seen God at anytime, but Jesus Christ has made Him known to us - He is the visible image of the invisble God, and He alone has seen His form.
-Through Christ, we can see the Father; and by faith in Christ by imitating Him, we obtain to the righteousness of God, the Father; for salvation is of God, and the way of life is not within ourselves; as it says,
+Through Christ, we see the Father; and by faith in Christ, imitating Him, we obtain to the righteousness of God; for salvation is from God, and the way of life is not within ourselves; as the prophet Jeremiah says,

 "I know, O LORD, that a man's way is not in himself, Nor is it in a man who walks to direct his steps."
 (Jeremiah 10:23)